AFTER much demand, the Bromsgrove and Droitwich Standard letters page made a welcome return last week. Here is this week’s selection.

 This Father’s Day, we’d like readers to celebrate and thank those in non-traditional parenting roles, those who foster, adopt and care for children and young people.

 We’d like to encourage people across Bromsgrove to think about those needing a loving home and consider foster care as a potential vocation, particularly those with transferable skills who may be facing job uncertainty as a result of the pandemic.

 There are so many young people looking for someone to call family and we hope readers will consider the positive impact they could have on a child’s life.
 We’d welcome anyone interested in exploring fostering as a career opportunity to call us with any questions on 01527 834653.

 THE THIEVES who targeted Sam Mawhinney’s allotment, stealing rotavators and a cultivator he spent nine months painstakingly restoring are the lowest of the low.

 Sam and his fellow allotment plot holders are just trying to enjoy some of life’s simple pleasures – something the majority of us have all come to appreciate during the lockdown.

 This widespread spate of break-ins and thefts from allotments in Bromsgrove, Droitwich and Redditch is clearly the work of the same group which needs stopping.

 If you are reading this and have information, please contact the police and help put an end to these heartbreaking acts.

 We welcome your letters…..

-What pressing issues do you feel need addressing in Droitwich?
+What pressing issues do you feel need addressing in Droitwich, and the surrounding villages?
 Send us your views to firstname.lastname@example.org